 2. Nurture your soul.
 Nourishing our spirits through daily prayer can help make the shift from feeling hopeless to optimistic.
 Prayer helps to clear your mind, it creates internal peace, and it decreases stress.
 “Guard your heart with all vigilance, for from it flow the springs of life” (Proverbs 4:23).

 3. Elevate your mind.
 Listen to inspiring and uplifting information in the form of personal development/motivational messages that are offered as podcasts, videos, seminars, music, and books.
 There are many encouraging messages that you can easily pull up on YouTube.
 Here’s a fantastic video with Michael Hyatt, Michele Cushatt, and Lewis Howes.
 It can help shift your mind to a more optimistic view of life.
 The message discussed in the video is not directly related to this topic, but it’s an example of how you can get a quick dose of elevating material at the tips of your fingers.

 Balance is always the key to life.
 I believe in staying up-to-date on local and world affairs.
 However, protecting our hearts is essential to maintaining our joy.
 Stay informed, but place limits so that it’s not at the expense of your peace of mind.

-Alice is an Educator, Performance Coach, Speaker, and Author.
-She loves brokering peace, purpose & productivity to help leading ladies awaken their gifts to influence their world.
+Alice is an Educator, Coach, Speaker and Author.
+She loves teaching on creating peaceful lives through purpose & productivity to help women awaken their gifts to influence their world.